noahehall/multicloud/providers/aws/services/migration/migrationEvaluator.md

 ### anti patterns

-- evaluator does not support application dependency mapping
+- evaluator does not
+  - support application dependency mapping
     - but does support environment groups: e.g. prod vs dev which can drive cost optimization decisions
+    - use application discovery service for depending mapping
+  - right size storage: 500 gb on premise will be evaluated at 500gb EBS
+    - but does right size servers
 - evaluator is not a good fit for
   - servers on non-x86 architecture or non-server hardware
     - e.g. SAN/NAS storage, mainframes, routers, Solaris, AIX